bitkid/ksparql/README.md

 ## motivation

-i have been writing code which uses rdf4j for talking to a stardog database. while rdf4j is a great library with tons of features it does not integrate well with the ktor/coroutines world. this library aims at bridging that gap.
+i have been writing code which uses rdf4j for talking to a stardog database. while rdf4j is a great library with tons of features it does not integrate well with the ktor/coroutines world. this library aims at bridging that gap by using the aalto-xml async xml parser fed by a ktor ByteReadChannel for processing the sparql result xml.

 ## limitations